Top leaders, interim chief Yunus cast ballots in Bangladesh's crucial polls | Politics

 Top leaders, interim chief Yunus cast ballots in Bangladesh's crucial polls

-The top leaders of Bangladeshs two major contending parties, as well as interim chief Muhammad Yunus, cast their ballots early on Thursday as voting began in the countrys 13th parliamentary elections.
-Interim government chief Yunus, along with his daughter, travelled to a makeshift polling centre at a school in the Gulshan area and cast his ballot.
+The top leaders of Bangladeshs major contending parties, as well as interim chief Muhammad Yunus, cast their ballots early on Thursday as over 32 per cent of the electorate voted till noon in the countrys crucial 13th parliamentary elections.

 - Country: